 You can even sign up without providing an email address (but your monthly limit drops to 2GB on the free plan, in that case), and the small elements the service does record – OpenVPN username, VPN server connected to, time of connection, and amount of data transferred during the session – expire and are discarded within three minutes of the session being terminated.

-There are only two paid plans – the Pro plan with either monthly or annual billing, and this gives you access to the full range of servers.
-As ever, the annual plan offers the best overall value proposition.
+There are three paid plans – the Pro plan with monthly, annual or biennial billing, and this gives you access to the full range of servers.
+The biennial plan offers the best overall value proposition.
 The packages available are:

 Best VPN for beginners